Best Kitchen Layout Ideas, Including Pros and Cons

 A u-shaped kitchen with an island

-Common types of kitchen layouts
+Common types of different kitchen layouts

 While you can design your kitchen any way you like, there are several configurations that have proven to work best in kitchens.
 Here are the six most common layouts you'll find in a kitchen as well as their pros and cons.